hassio-addons/hassio-vagrant/README.md

 ## Shared folders

-After starting the Hass.io virtual machine, some folders on your harddrive will be made available.
+After starting the Hass.io virtual machine, some folders on your hard drive will be made available.
 These are shared folders with your Hass.io virtual machine.
 As files within these folders are changed, they will be kept in sync between your local machine and the Hass.io virtual environment.